MichaelGalo/Roll-for-Recipe/README.md

    - When the user clicks on the favorites button on the nav bar
    - Then the favorites page will render

+8. **Roll for recipe**

+   - Given the user wants to generate a random set of recipes
+   - When the user clicks on the Let's Roll! button on the nav bar
+   - Then the roll-for-recipe page will render, allowing them enter how many to generate from their list of recipes

-8. **Generate a shopping list**
+9. **Generate a shopping list**

    - Given the user wants to roll for recipes & selects a recipe to keep
    - When the user presses a shop! button on a recipe generated from roll-a-recipe page
    - Then the shopping list page will render all of the ingredients for the recipe in the shopping queue

-9. **View shopping list**
+10. **View shopping list**

 - Given the user wants to see their recipes currently shopping for
 - When the user presses a the shopping list button on the nav bar
 - Then shopping list page will render with ingredients displayed by sub-category with quantities displayed

-10. **Mark off items from shopping list**
+11. **Mark off items from shopping list**

 - Given the user wants to use the application while grocery shopping to reduce ingredients
 - When the user presses a radio button connected to a given ingredient
 - Then the ingredient will disappear from the DOM

-11. **Edit password**
+12. **Edit password**

 - Given the user wants to edit password
 - When the user presses an edit password text in the profile details page